 The other thing that caught my eye is the caption, “Beats them all”!
 Can a Hot Wheels car do a triple loop?
 Time to find out.

 So there you have it.
 The 1968 Hot Wheels Daredevil Loop accessory.
 The beginning of fast moving diecast cars that could do anything.

 Box art – side.

 Box art – back.
-Oval layout.
+Thrill Drivers Corkscrew Set.
+Courtesy eBay.